-Question from subscriber about ear pain from sleeping on her side.
+Question from a subscriber about ear pain from sleeping on her side.

 Q: “mo, I have terrible ear pain when I sleep on my side for too long.
 It sounds silly, but it is not an earache; it is ear PAIN on the outside of my ear, mainly on the top cartilage of my ear, but it can go down to my lobe sometimes.
 Any self care tips for ear cartilage pain???”
 P.L. – One more quick thing: Do you happen to know why I have this type of ear pain?

-A: Yes! to Part One of Your Question: I have a SIMPLE Self Care Product for YOU & everyone with sensitive ears!
+A: Yes! to Part One of Your Question.
+There is a SIMPLE Self Care Product for YOU and everyone with sensitive ears!

 The Pillow with a Hole In It.

-I am a multi time purchaser and now user of The Original Pillow with a Hole In It.
+I am a multi-time purchaser and am now also a user of The Original Pillow with a Hole In It.

 I bought it a few years back at Christmas for my husband, who has ‘episodes’ of debilitating ear pain.